NLnetLabs/connectbyname/notes/dns-client-proxy.md

 Addr Length

 : length of the addresses in octets.
-Must be a multiple of 4 for IPv4 and a multiple of 16 for IPv6
+Must be a multiple of 4 for IPv4 and a multiple of 16 for IPv6.
+This field can be zero if no addresses are specified.

 IPv4 or IPv6-address(es)